Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Another factor to consider: in ancient Hebrew key words were sometimes omitted (usually the words for “is” or “are”), and thus, translators had difficulty knowing when to insert an extra word and when not to.
 These “nominal sentences”, as Hebrew scholars call them, were used extensively in the ancient language.
 All through the Old Testament, we can find such examples; to differentiate them, these words are printed in italics in most Bibles.
 (See examples in Appendix 2.)

 Another feature about this “prince of the covenant” phrase: it is preceded by the Hebrew word gam.
 Regarding this, one reliable Hebrew lexicon has this to say:

 “[Gam] is sometimes put at the beginning of a sentence… Not infrequently it is used as an intensitive, even… It often only serves to make a sentence emphatic and sometimes may be rendered yea, indeed, truly, or else it shews that the next word takes a considerable emphasis.” [from Gesenius’ Hebrew-Chaldee Lexicon to the Old Testament (English translation from German), 1846, pg.
 174]

 So, this little word gam is a helpful indicator to show that this “prince of the covenant” phrase should be treated as a complete sentence.

 Many commentaries, however, have suggested that the “vile person” and the “prince of the covenant” were two different persons – namely, the Seleucid emperor Antiochus Epiphanes and the Jewish high priest who was murdered around that time.
-This idea assumes that the word “covenant” refers to the covenant between God and man; therefore, the “prince of the covenant” would refer to the high priest of God’s people of that era, the Jews.
+This idea assumes that the word “covenant” refers to the covenant between God and man; therefore, the “prince of the covenant” would refer to the high priest of God’s people of that era, the Hebrew nation.